 Nikujaga is one of the most beloved simmered dishes in Japan.
 The rich flavors of meat and vegetables blend perfectly with traditional Japanese seasonings, creating a harmonious combination.
-It is a typical home-cooked meal in Japan, offering a delicious and comforting taste.

 Jump to: